Jacome Gonsalves: Ordination

-He was ordained, to the priesthood by Rt.
+He was ordained to the priesthood by Rt.
 Rev. Agostinho de Anunciação, Archbishop of Goa, in April 1700 at the Cathedral of St. Catherine.
 He decided to enter the Oratorian Congregation of Goa.
 He was appointed to the chair of philosophy at the University of St Paul's in Goa [probably the Collegio São Paulo].
 He took up his post in January 1705, but relinquished it the same year to go to Sri Lanka.

 At Sri Lanka

 He left Goa on 9 May 1705 and reached Sri Lanka on 30 August 1705, arriving at Talaimannar.
 At the time, he knew Konkani, Portuguese, Latin and Spanish.
 During the long journey he studied Tamil.
 He mastered this language during his first assignment on the islands of Mannar, Arippu, Musali and other places in the Munnar district.
 He also learnt Dutch.

 Fr Joseph Vaz sent him to Kandy to learn Sinhala.
 Fr Gonsalves studied with the Buddhist monks at the Malwatta chapter, known for their high and elegant Sinhala.

 Then after, he conducted his services in areas around Negombo, Colombo, and Kalutara from February, 1709.
-In the same year, he converted more than 1300 to Catholic.
+In the same year, he converted more than 1300 to Catholicism.
 First months of 1710, he stayed at Kandy.
 While he was servicing between Sitawaka and Colombo, he was tortured by Dutch, who were controlling the coastline of Sri Lanka.
-Because of the extreme illness of St. Fr.
+Because of the extreme illness of Fr.
 Joseph Vaz, he came back to Kandy.
 There he gave him extreme unction and did his funeral.

 Due to the dislocating of his temporomandibular joint in 1711, he went to the royal doctors, then to Puttlam, Sitawaka, and Colombo.
 Thereafter he stayed at Kandy till 1713.
-He built a church near Palace of Hanguranketha.
+He built a church near Palace of Hanguranketa.
 And then he went to service in Negombo and Colombo.
 He was appointed as the Sub Chief of Bishop of Cochin and as the chief of the all Oratorians in Sri Lanka.
 He serviced in the Northern areas till 1725.
-Thenafter he serviced in Colombo and nearby areas.
+Thereafter he serviced in Colombo and nearby areas.
 He serviced as a peacemaker of King in 1726.
 He also took place in stopping a revolt that was going to be in 1729.